kubedb/docs/docs/guides/mariadb/distributed/autoscaler/storage/cluster/index.md

 ### Deploy PlacementPolicy

-For distributed MariaDB autoscaling, the `PlacementPolicy` must include a `monitoring.prometheus.url` for each spoke cluster.
-The autoscaler uses these endpoints to monitor storage usage across all clusters where MariaDB pods are running.
-For storageclass you have to mention the storageclass name under both cluster like `spec.clusterSpreadConstraint.distributionRules.storageClassName`
+For distributed `MariaDB` autoscaling, the PlacementPolicy must define a valid `monitoring.prometheus.url` for each spoke cluster.
+These endpoints are required by the autoscaler to collect metrics and monitor storage usage across all clusters where MariaDB pods are deployed.

+Additionally, it is essential to explicitly specify the storage class for each cluster using `spec.clusterSpreadConstraint.distributionRules.storageClassName`.
+If this field is not provided, the system will fall back to the default storage class, which may lead to unintended behavior or potential data management risks in a distributed environment.

 Below is the YAML of the `PlacementPolicy` that we are going to create.
 It distributes 4 replicas across two clusters and provides the Prometheus endpoint for each: